Zack1o1/rps/README.md

 - Replay the game with the "Play Again" button.

 ## How to Play
-1. Clone or download the repository.
-2. Open the `index.html` file in your browser.
-3. Click on Rock, Paper, or Scissors to make your move.
+1. Click on Rock, Paper, or Scissors to make your move.
-4. The game will automatically calculate the result of each round and update the scores.
+2. The game will automatically calculate the result of each round and update the scores.
-5. The first to reach a score of 3 wins the game.
+3. The first to reach a score of 3 wins the game.
-6. Once the game ends, click "Play Again" to restart and enjoy another match!
+4. Once the game ends, click "Play Again" to restart and enjoy another match!

 ![Screenshot 2024-12-30 144458](https://github.com/user-attachments/assets/a869f92b-e444-4716-95b8-440704cc54fa)